 - 1.57 When considering a case about a prison the intake caseworker should check whether it concerns the actions of the prison itself (such as the decision to transfer to a different prison) or the healthcare the prisoner has received.
 (Policy requirement) - 1.58 Prison cases usually come under our parliamentary legislation and therefore we require an MP referral before we can consider them (Legal requirement).
+This is unless the case is brought to us under the Victims and Prisoners Act.
 These cases usually also involve the Prisons and Probation Ombudsman. - 1.59 Complaints about healthcare at a prison are recorded against the organisation that provides the service.
 This will usually be an NHS organisation and the case will therefore be a health complaint. - 1.60 When we receive a case from a prisoner we should make sure we record their prison number and include this on all correspondence.
 We should also include 'confidential access rights apply' at the top of the letter and on the front and back of the envelope in red pen.
 (Policy requirement)